todd/ruby-style-guide/README.md

    ```

 TODO: Where did we land on using parentheses for methods?
+Todd Note: I don't even remember what the issue was here.
 * Omit parentheses around parameters for methods that are part of an
   internal DSL (e.g. Rake, Rails, RSpec), methods that have
   "keyword" status in Ruby (e.g. `attr_reader`, `puts`) and attribute